 Community Action of Treasure Coast will also work with parents or government resources such as LIHEAP to provide emergency assistance with utility payments too.
 In order to receive assistance from any local program in Okeechobee County are nearby towns, clients need to meet all qualifications.
 This can be for those aged 60 or older, have experienced a loss of income as a result of injury or illness, or have documented medical conditions and/or disabilities.

 Rather than providing assistance in the form of funding, Weatherization performs minor, free energy-efficient repairs to the homes of low-income individuals and families in the area.
+The program is run by the Economic Opportunities Council of Indian River County, Inc, and it is available in St. Lucie, Martin County and Okeechobee county.
+Their phone number is (772) 569-1030 extension 1121.
 The aim is to permanently reduce energy bills by actually conserving the amount of power used in the home or apartment.
 Some of Treasure Coast Community Action Agency energy conservation measures taken include the following:

-Employment resources, such as On-the-Job Training, provides knowledge and skills required to be successful in obtaining long term employment.
+CareerSource Research Coast (phone 866-482-4473) offers employment resources, such as On-the-Job Training, provides knowledge and skills required to be successful in obtaining long term employment.
 Staff from the non-profit community action group will work very closely with each enrollee to identify employability skills and deficiencies, and then try to arrange part-time work experience the larger community.
 Case managers will also help with resume creation and seeking employment, with the goal of then obtaining permanent employment.
+Call 866-482-4473.

-Education for children and youth is from Head Start.
+Education for children and youth is from Head Start, and this is run by The Agricultural and Labor Program, Inc. Telephone number is (863) 956-3491).
 This is the region’s comprehensive preschool program for young children and their families.
 Based on the results of initial screenings and observation, each enrollee is given educational and recreational activities that are adapted to meet individual needs, with progress monitored on an on-going basis.

 Other support services coordinated in the Treasure Coast include free health screenings, including medical, dental, links to any necessary follow up care by healthcare professionals and also vision tests.
 Nutritious meals and snacks are provided each day as part of Head Start.